secure and ethical business operations

 Compliance for SaaS requires companies to look at the range of security and privacy parameters used worldwide and in different industries to ensure companies are protecting their customers’ data.
 SaaS compliance is not that different from the compliance that any other business faces.
 Most of the concerns other businesses have are the same as those with SaaS companies.

-However, SaaS companies have some special features they want to consider.
-These companies tend to have more cybersecurity concerns as they often rely overwhelmingly on cyberspaces.
+However, SaaS companies have some special features to consider.
+These companies tend to have more cybersecurity concerns since they often rely overwhelmingly on cyberspaces.
 They also often operate in more jurisdictions, meaning they don’t have to only pay attention to local or state-to-state procedures and must comply with global safety standards, such as the GDPR.

 What Does it Mean to Maintain Compliance?